ADNdavid/FrontendMentor-Challenge-1/README.md

 ## Acknowledgments

-I want to give a special thanks to [@DanielMejiaB](https://github.com/DanielMejiaB) for supporting me with a lot of doubts that I had been solving this challenge.And of course, all the people that give feedback on Frontend Mentor.
+I want to give a special thanks to [@DanielMejiaB](https://github.com/DanielMejiaB) for supporting me with a lot of doubts that I had been solving this challenge.
+And of course, all the people that give feedback on Frontend Mentor.